Is there a cure for autism?

 What are your telephone policies at the EverGreen Center?

+Our Patient Portal gives patients the ability to view their lab results, schedule their own appointments and send secure messages to Dr. Green.
 We ask that you use the phone for making appointments, for scheduled phone visits, and for emergencies.
-Otherwise, please use Patient Portal for questions, prescription or supplement refills, or other dialogue.
+Otherwise, please use the Patient Portal for questions, prescription or supplement refills, or other dialogue.
 This helps us be more available to all the families receiving care.
-The Patient Portal gives our patients the ability to view their lab results, schedule their own appointments and send secure messages to Dr. Green.
+We require that all of our patients have a primary care provider and do not have after hours on-call coverage.

 How do I get my Lab Results?